Justin2092/Network-Security-Groups-NSGs-and-Inspecting-Traffic-Between-Azure-Virtual-Machines/README.md

 <img src="https://imgur.com/DYBgJkO.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 The image above is using WireShark to monitor a filtered Internet Control Message Protocol(ICMP) ping between VM1(10.0.05) and VM2(10.0.04).
+Windows PowerShell was used to ping between the two virtual machines.
 </p>
 <br />